Image Slider

 Pile of sushi with a small bowl of wasabi sitting on top of it

-If you are wondering how to tell the difference between real and fake wasabi, first check the texture of the wasabi paste.
-When the wasabi is thick and pasty, that is a sign that it is fake wasabi made from horseradish (pureed to give a completely smooth texture).
+To tell the difference between real and fake wasabi, first check the texture of the wasabi paste.
+Thick and pasty wasabi is a sign that it is fake and made from horseradish (pureed to give a completely smooth texture).
 If the consistency is gritty (from being freshly grated), then it is more likely to be true wasabi from a wasabi plant stem.

-Real wasabi is always served fresh because it loses its flavor and zinginess quickly once grated.
-For example, at a high-end sushi restaurant, the chefs will carefully grate the exact amount of wasabi to complement the sushi and balance the flavor of the fish.
-It is often placed in between the rice and the nigiri sushi topping to preserve it as best as possible.
+Real wasabi is always served fresh because it quickly loses its flavor and sting once grated.
+At a high-end sushi restaurant, the chef will carefully grate the exact amount of wasabi to complement the sushi and balance the flavor of the fish.
+It is often placed between the rice and the sushi topping to preserve it as best as possible.

-So, to wrap it up, “What is wasabi?”
-It’s best known as a condiment from Japan from the underground stem of a wasabi plant.
-Real wasabi is served up raw, in the form of a paste made from finely grating its stem.
+So, to summarize, wasabi is best known as a condiment from Japan made from the underground stem of a wasabi plant.
+Real wasabi is served raw, in the form of a paste made from finely grating its stem.

-If you were wondering what wasabi is, now you know.
-The conditions for growing a wasabi plant must be perfect, making it incredibly rare and expensive.
+The perfect conditions needed to grow the wasabi plant make it incredibly rare and expensive.
 Nevertheless, this traditional Japanese condiment is delicious, even if you have to settle for imitation wasabi to get a spicy mustardy kick.
 You can also always try to make your own wasabi!

 Is wasabi made from horseradish?